David-GIC/reung-box/README.md

 |- ErrorStatus
 ```

-Now, lets dive into the lib folder which has the main code for the application.
+Now, lets dive into the com.daviddev.reungbox folder which has the main code for the application.

 ```
 1. data - This directory contains client for Api Instance, local for local data storage and remote for api call.